catamphetamine/react-pages/README.md

     // result: (state, result) => ({ ...state, friends: result })
   }
 )

+// This is the Redux reducer which now
+// handles the asynchronous action defined above. export default redux.reducer()
 ```

 Much cleaner.

 <details>
 <summary>
-  Here's a more complex example: a comments page for a blog post.
+  Here's a more complex example: a comments section for a blog post page.
 </summary>

 #### redux/blogPost.js